AleoNet/welcome/documentation/contribute/01_documentation_contribute.md

 <!-- markdown-link-check-disable -->
 Welcome to the Aleo DevDocs contribution guide!
 We invite you to help improve our documentation, making it more comprehensive and up-to-date.
 Your contributions, big or small, are valuable in enhancing the Aleo ecosystem for developers.
 This guide will walk you through the process of contributing effectively to our documentation.

+## Providing Feedback

+If you've found an issue or have a suggestion for improvement but don't have time to make the changes yourself, you can still contribute by providing feedback through GitHub Issues:

+1. Go to the [Issues](https://github.com/AleoNet/welcome/issues) page of the welcome repository.
+2. Click on "New Issue".
+3. Choose the appropriate issue template if available, or start with a blank issue.
+4. Provide a clear and concise title that summarizes the issue or suggestion.
+5. In the description:
+   - For bugs or errors: Describe what you expected to see and what you actually saw.
+Include steps to reproduce if applicable.
+   - For improvement suggestions: Explain your idea and how it would enhance the documentation.
+   - If relevant, include screenshots or code snippets to illustrate your point.
+6. Add appropriate labels to your issue (e.g., "documentation", "enhancement", "bug").
+7. Submit the issue.

+Your feedback helps us identify areas for improvement and ensures the documentation remains accurate and helpful for all users.

 ## Getting Started

 1. Fork the [welcome](https://github.com/AleoNet/welcome) repository on GitHub.